 - Autism support dogs

-Please note that Bruce does not train seeing eye dogs or police dogs.
+Please note that Bruce does not train seeing-eye dogs or police dogs.

 The best way to train a service dog is through owner involvement.
 Any dog providing a service in a public setting needs a guide—the owner is that guide.
 Training a successful service dog means training an owner to command and guide the dog at all times.
-It’s why Bruce emphasizes owner-oriented training as much as possible throughout the process.
+It’s why Bruce emphasizes owner-oriented therapy dog training as much as possible throughout the process.